 Many believe that the teaching once you are saved you are always saved represents an occurrence in the present tense.
-To make a claim to being saved by works, whether it is through words or deeds, is an act of self-righteousness, and it is a false doctrine taught by a lot of religious leaders.
+To make the claim of already being saved, is an act of self-righteousness, and it is a false doctrine taught by a lot of religious leaders.

 Mark 13:13 And ye shall be hated of all men for my name’s sake: but he that shall endure unto the end, the same shall be saved.

 Sadly most of Christianity has bought into a doctrine of deceit as a result of the false teachers in the church.
 The article entitled Obey them that have the rule over you, reveals in part why this occurs.
 The judgment begins when our Messiah returns and this is when the righteous shall be saved (Rom 2:5-8).
 This is also the time in which the wrath of Yahweh is poured out on the ungodly.
 The great deception within Christianity is obvious when an audience receives the doctrines of deception, and is left feeling comfortable and at ease.

 1 Peter 4:17-18 For the time is come that judgment must begin at the house of Yahweh: and if it first begin at us, what shall the end be of them that obey not the gospel of Yahweh?
 And if the righteous scarcely be saved, where shall the ungodly and the sinner appear?